lslezak/yast-rake-ci/README.md

 These tasks are needed only during development and in Jenkins build, this package in not needed at run-time or in OBS for building the YaST packages.

-The package is used to install all needed packages via RPM dependencies.
+The package installs all needed packages via RPM dependencies.

 Provided Tasks
 --------------